Agua Boa Packing List

 Rod case: We utilize the luggage style carry all cases for all our fishing travel.
 The Orvis Carry-It-All is perfect.
 These allow storage of rods, reels, terminal tackle, fishing gloves and miscellaneous gear (check with your airline specifically about flies).

-Line nippers: It's important to be self sufficient.
+Nippers: It's important to be self sufficient.